 The federal Fair Labor Standards Act requires that workers be paid for the hours they work.
-Unfortunately, many employees in New Jersey and New York are unaware of their employment rights under the FLSA and related state laws, leaving them open to mistreatment when their employer leverages that lack of knowledge to act illegally and unethically.
+Unfortunately, many employees in New Jersey are unaware of their employment rights under the FLSA and related state laws, leaving them open to mistreatment when their employer leverages that lack of knowledge to act illegally and unethically.

 The most common wage and hour problems we see at the New Jersey wage dispute law firm of Zatuchni & Associates are for overtime hour abuse and employees being wrongly classified as exempt or as contractors so that the employer can avoid paying overtime, payroll taxes, and other benefits.

-If you believe or suspect that your employer has violated wage and hour laws and you have paid the price — whether that violation was accidental or planned — contact a New York and New Jersey wage dispute attorney at Zatuchni & Associates to see if you have grounds for a lawsuit.
+If you believe or suspect that your employer has violated wage and hour laws and you have paid the price — whether that violation was accidental or planned — contact a New Jersey wage dispute attorney at Zatuchni & Associates to see if you have grounds for a lawsuit.